gapcoin/gapcoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `bitcoind` for your own use.
+You can ignore this section if you are building `gapcoind` for your own use.

-bitcoind/bitcoin-cli binaries are not included in the Bitcoin-Qt.app bundle.
+gapcoind/gapcoin-cli binaries are not included in the Gapcoin-Qt.app bundle.

-If you are building `bitcoind` or `Bitcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `gapcoind` or `Gapcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: